 Tuition for the 3-week residential program, including all accommodation, meals, and the field trip to Washington DC is $6,000.
 Extensive financial assistance is available and admission is need-blind.

 - 2. What type of financial assistance is available?

 Admission to the program is always need-blind.
-Financial aid will be available to cover the costs associated with the program.
+Financial aid will be available in the form of grants to cover the costs associated with the program.
 We may even be able to assist with transportation to and from Princeton as needed.

 - 3. Who is the program for?

 The program is for rising 11th grade students from underrepresented racial groups (Black, Hispanic/Latino/Latina, and Native American) who have a strong interest/ability in math and sciences and who have demonstrated leadership potential.
 Girls are particularly encouraged to apply.

 - 4. Is it open to current 11th graders or rising 11th graders?

 Due to limited space, we will only consider students who are currently in 10th grade and will be rising 11th graders this summer.
 However, all interested parties should join our mailing list to receive announcements since this requirement may change in future installments of the program.
 Other AI4ALL programs have other admission criteria.